VascoPires/VascoPires.github.io/_courses/abaqus_tutorial_part1.md

   <div class="callout-body">2D Planar shells use solid sections/elements; 3D shell parts use shell sections/elements.
 Pick 2D Planar here.</div>
 </div>

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/part_module.png" title="Abaqus Part module." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/part_module.png" title="Abaqus Part module." class="img-fluid rounded article-figure" %}
-<div class="caption">Part module and sketch toolbar (rectangle, construction lines, circle).</div>
+<div class="caption">*Figure 3:* Part module and sketch toolbar (rectangle, construction lines, circle).</div>

 First, select the 🟦 rectangle tool (*Create Lines: Rectangle (4 Lines)*) and draw it roughly at the center.
 Next, add horizontal and vertical construction lines ➕ through the midpoint of the sketch.
 These construction lines serve as auxiliary references and do not form part of the geometry.

-At this point, your sketch should look similar to Figure [[#fig:sketch_2d]].
+At this point, your sketch should look similar to [Figure 2](#fig-sketch_2d).
 Now, add a circular hole at the center by selecting the circle tool and clicking in the middle of the plate.
 Ensure the sketch forms a closed contour - Abaqus requires closed profiles for part creation.
 Open profiles will cause an error.

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/sketch_2d.png" title="Initial sketch with rectangle and construction lines." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/sketch_2d.png" title="Initial sketch with rectangle and construction lines." class="img-fluid rounded article-figure" id="fig-sketch_2d" %}
-<div class="caption">Plate outline with construction lines through the midpoint.</div>
+<div class="caption">*Figure 4:* Plate outline with construction lines through the midpoint.</div>

-Next, apply the dimensions according to Table [[#tab:plate_dimensions]].
+Next, apply the dimensions according to [Table 1](#tab-plate_dimensions).
 Use the dimension tool (*second column, fourth row*) from the sketch toolbar.

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/sketch_dim.png" title="Applying dimensions to the sketch." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/sketch_dim.png" title="Applying dimensions to the sketch." class="img-fluid rounded article-figure" %}
-<div class="caption">Apply dimensions to match the target sizes.</div>
+<div class="caption">*Figure 5:* Apply dimensions to match the target sizes.</div>

 Finally, center the sketch at the origin.
 Create a point at $(0,0)$, apply the **Fixed** constraint to it, and then use the **Coincident** constraint to align the circle center with this point.

-When a sketch is *fully defined*, all lines appear green (see Figure [[#fig:sketch_fully_defined]]).
+When a sketch is *fully defined*, all lines appear green (see [Figure 3](#fig-sketch_fully_defined)).
 If it becomes *overdefined* ⚠️ (e.g., due to conflicting constraints), the lines turn yellow and the conflicting constraints appear in purple.

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/sketch_fully_defined.png" title="Fully defined sketch (all green) at the end of constraining." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/sketch_fully_defined.png" title="Fully defined sketch (all green) at the end of constraining." class="img-fluid rounded article-figure" id="fig-sketch_fully_defined" %}
-<div class="caption">Fully defined sketch; yellow would mean overdefined.</div>
+<div class="caption">*Figure 6:* Fully defined sketch; yellow would mean overdefined.</div>

 Press **Done** ✔️ at the bottom of the sketch window to create the part.
-At this point, you have your part created inside the Part module, as shown in Figure [[#fig:plate_part]].
+At this point, you have your part created inside the Part module, as shown in [Figure 4](#fig-plate_part).
 With this, the geometry section of the model is complete.

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/plate_part.png" title="Part created after finishing the sketch." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/plate_part.png" title="Part created after finishing the sketch." class="img-fluid rounded article-figure" id="fig-plate_part" %}
-<div class="caption">Part after exiting the sketch.</div>
+<div class="caption">*Figure 7:* Part after exiting the sketch.</div>

 ## 🧪 Material and Section